zgulde/cods/faq.md

 ```

 before running any commands below.

+## How do I deploy changes to my site?

+Short answer: add, commit, and push to your deployment remote.

+If you are working by yourself, simply add and commit your code (possibly merge
+a branch into `master`), and push to the production remote.

+If you are working on a team project, you should pull down the most recent
+version of the master branch locally, and push that to your production remote.

 ## Do I need to create a new server (droplet) for every site I want to host?